Getting a Liquor License in NYC – 3 Things You Must Know

 An application can still move forward without the support of the Community Board, but the process will take much longer.
 It is important to understand the character and nature of the community board that is responsible for the area so you undertake the preparations necessary for a successful presentation.
 In some instances, Community Boards will publish advisories stating their positions on allowing certain types of establishments in their neighborhood and as to what types of restrictions, if any, they will put on your liquor license if supported.
 In other instances, the Community Boards practices are only known from appearing before them regularly.

 It is imperative to thoroughly analyze how your business model will be received in the neighborhood and what, if any, steps to proactively take to ensure the Community Board process is navigated seamlessly.

-Michael James is a NYC Liquor License Attorney helping businesses get liquor licenses so they can build multi-million dollar businesses.
-You may contact me by phone or email here.
-Free phone consultations are available in Western New York who have received restraining notices or are considering filing for bankruptcy.
+The James Firm is an NYC Law Firm helping businesses obtain liquor licenses so they can build multi-million dollar businesses.
+You may contact us by phone or email here.